nobuyuki83/delfem2/readme.md

 DelFEM2 can be compiled either as a header-only library or as a static library.
 Nothing complicated is necessary if DelFEM2 is used as a header only library -- just by include header files and compile the code with option ```DFM2_HEADER_ONLY```.
 To use DelFEM2 as a static library, you may compiles  several dependent DelFEM2 source files and link them manually (this is not very complicated too).

-Most of the source code of DelFEM2 does not have any external dependency.
-However, for some advancd functionality OpenGL or Unit Test, you many need to download dependent repositories and compile them manually.
+DelFEM2 does not have **any** external dependency.
+However, for some functionality such as OpenGL or Unit Test, you many need to download dependent repositories and compile them manually.
 One can download all the dependent C++ repositories with

 ```
 git submodle update --init
 ```

 This command downloads all the external third party codes into the directory ```delfem2/3rd_party```.
-Currently DelFEM have binding to the following C++ open source projects.
+Currently DelFEM has binding to the following C++ open source projects.

 - glfw
 - glad